Easy Wainscoting - The Finished Product

 Figuring out the numbers was definitely easier using a calculator but I ran into a problem of converting the decimal from the calculator back to a fraction I could use with a tape measure.

-The answer was a widget I came across that converts decimals to fractions that can be used with a tape measure.
+The answer at the time was a widget I came across that converts decimals to fractions that can be used with a tape measure.
+It wasn’t 100% because sometimes the fraction it gave me was 231/356… which doesn’t help. lol

 This is something I thought of afterwards.
 If the window goes below the height of your wainscoting then it would be best to measure that wall in sections, with the space below the window as it’s own section.